 What do these apps have in common?
 The app itself is free, but they use subscription revenue models or inapp purchases.

 Most of the people around you use at least one social media app on a daily basis.
-And since most of the apps are free with no indispensable features with a price on them, it’s naturally that the how do free apps like facebook make money question arises.
+And since most of the apps are free with no indispensable features with a price on them, it’s natural that the how do free apps like facebook make money question arises.

-There’s so many ways in which a completely free app makes money.
+There are so many ways in which a completely free app makes money.
 As a general rule, when you aren’t paying for an app, you are the payment.
 You sell your time and attention to the social media apps and they a cut to advertisers.

 On top of that, some social media apps are collecting and selling your data to different companies.
 While this might sound unethical at first, this helps businesses personalize and customize their product to fit your needs.
 Also, most of the time, you can customize the amount and type of data you want to share with the social media app that you use.

 This is a question that mobile app developers asks themselves when they begin building their first app.
 Each popular app started from the bottom.
 So how did they get where they are now?
 And, even more, how did they get their first 1000 app users?
 Let’s analyze some strategies:

 Know your target audience well.
 Where do they usually hang out offline?
 For example, the Tinder founders used to run around college campuses pitching their idea app.
 Uber used to give referral codes to people waiting for public transportation.
 Find where your users are and approach them.

 - Go where your users are, online